 People with COPD are more likely to develop pneumonia.
-Pneumonia is particularly dangerous for people with COPD by causing an increased risk of respiratory failure.
+Pneumonia is particularly dangerous for people with COPD because it causes an increased risk of respiratory failure.
 This is when your body is either not getting enough oxygen or isn’t successfully removing carbon dioxide.

-Many of the symptoms people experience with pneumonia are also symptoms they experience with COPD.
 These can include shortness of breath and tightening of your chest.
-Often, these similar symptoms can lead to under-diagnosis of pneumonia in COPD patients.
+Often, the similarities in symptoms can lead to underdiagnoses of pneumonia in those with COPD.

-People with COPD should watch carefully for symptoms that are more distinctive of pneumonia.
+People with COPD should watch carefully for symptoms that’re more characteristic of pneumonia.
 These include: